mycordaapp/tasks/docs/tasks.md

 }
 ```

-### Executing a Blocking Task via the `TaskClient`
+### 3. Executing a Task via the `TaskClient`

 This is the typical case as it reflects the usual client server model, with tasks invoked locally but running on another
 agent of some form on another server.
-Note that for simplicity, in this example we create the SimpleTaskClient which
+Note that for simplicity, in this example we create the `SimpleTaskClient` which
 uses in memory communication.

 ```kotlin